kornislaw/dominik.piekarczyk.info/content/2017-08-26 Minecraft Pi.md

-Title: Playing Minecraft Pi with son
+Title: Playing Minecraft Pi with My Son
 Subtitle: Minecraft Pi is a great entry point for teaching a real programming language.
 Slug: playing-minecraft-with-son
 Category: Family